 Beta-thalassaemia is an autosomal recessive condition and is caused by a variant of the beta globin gene.

 Classical homocystinuria (HCU) is an autosomal recessive disorder caused by a deficiency in cystathionine β-synthase (CBS) that results in a defect in the catabolic pathway of the amino acid methionine.

 Congenital adrenal hyperplasia (CAH) is a group of inherited disorders that result in impaired hormone production from the adrenal glands.

-Duchenne muscular dystrophy (DMD) is a disorder characterised by progressive muscle weakness commencing in the legs and pelvis, then extending to other muscles of the body.
+Duchenne muscular dystrophy (DMD) is a disorder characterised by progressive symmetric muscle weakness commencing in the thighs and pelvis, then extending to other muscles of the body.

-Familial medullary thyroid cancer (FMTC) is an inherited condition and a subtype of MEN2 (multiple endocrine neoplasia Type 2 – a hereditary endocrine cancer syndrome).
-Individuals with FMTC have a high probability of developing medullary thyroid cancer (MTC) with a lower probability of developing the other specific endocrine tumours (adrenal adenoma or parathyroid adenoma/ hyperplasia) usually associated with MEN2.
+Familial medullary thyroid cancer (FMTC) is an inherited condition and a subtype of MEN2 (multiple endocrine neoplasia type 2), a hereditary endocrine cancer syndrome.
+Individuals with FMTC have a high probability of developing medullary thyroid cancer (MTC) with a lower probability (<5%) of developing the other specific endocrine tumours (phaeochromocytoma or parathyroid hyperplasia) usually associated with MEN2.